Anderson acceleration with approximate calculations: applications to scientific computing

-To simplify the presentation, we shall incorporate the norm of $A$ in the tolerance, thus defining $\varepsilon = \epsilon \lVert A \rVert_2$, $\varepsilon \in (0,\lVert A \rVert_2)$.
 The following theoretical results provide error bounds on the affordable perturbation introduced into the least-squares problem by approximate calculations to ensure that the residuals of AAR iterates on the linear system \eqref{linsys} decreases below a user-defined threshold $\epsilon$. \begin{lemma} Assume that $k={z}p$ iterations of Full AAR have been carried out.
 Let ${\hat{\mathbf{g}}}^{k}$ be the Anderson mixing computed by solving the perturbed least-squares problem defined in Equation \eqref{least_squares_perturbed_matrix}.
 Then, the following inequality holds

 \begin{proof} { Let us denote with $\mathbf{r}^k_{\text{proj}}$ the $\ell^2$-orthogonal projection of the residual $\mathbf{r}^k$ onto the column space of $\hat{R}_k$.} The use of the projected residual allows to recast the perturbed least-squares problem in Equation \eqref{least_squares_perturbed_matrix} as $\hat{R}_k {\hat{\mathbf{g}}^k} = {\mathbf{r}^k_{\text{proj}}}$.
 By replacing the matrix $\hat{R}_k$ with its factorization $\hat{R}_k=\hat{Q}_k \hat{T}_k$ in the least-squares problem and applying $(\hat{T}_k)^{-1} \hat{Q}_k^T$ on both sides of ${ \hat{R}_k \hat{\mathbf{g}}^k} = {\mathbf{r}^k_{\text{proj}}}$, we obtain